9x9go/reviews/README.md

 __Discussions__
 1. Although Go Seigen was defeated, he made more best moves and each of his moves was mainly stronger.
 If Komi were 7, Go Seigen can win by 3 points.
 Clearly, Go Seigen is slightly stronger than Miyamoto Naoki in 9 x 9 Go.
-2. Miyamoto Naoki only slightly weaker, in terms of both %Best Move and Mean Move Strength.
+2. Miyamoto Naoki was only slightly weaker, in terms of both %Best Move and Mean Move Strength.
 He deserved 9p, which he actually achieved the next year.
 3. In this game, Go Seigen's move quality can be graded as A, and Miyamoto Naoki's as B.

 # Editors' Notes